Search

 How does it work?

-Refer your patients to myheartmylife.org.au to join the free program.
+Recommend the program to your patients.
+Refer your patients to myheartmylife.org.au to join the program.

-Patients register with their contact details and answer questions about themselves so we can tailor their support.
+Patients register at myheartmylife.org.au with their contact details and respond to a few brief questions so we can tailor their support.

-Patients receive evidence-based information and practical tips via online content, emails and text messages over 12 weeks.
+Patients receive evidence-based information and practical tips via online content, emails and text messages.
+Patients can also access the MyHeart MyLife Facebook community.

 How does MyHeart MyLife complement clinical care?